zhengsophia/67960-RIViT/index.md

 We hypothesize that learnable conv2D layers will capture more localized features with average pooling to preserve high-resolution data fed into the base transformer.

 ### 4.3.
 Positional Encodings

+Along with the convolutional patch embeddings, we experiment with positional encodings to improve our model's resolution invariance.

 The basic transformer architecture is permutation-invariant (with the exception of masked attention); the order of the input tokens does not impact the output of self attention layers.
 However, token positions can be crucial for both NLP and vision tasks: for example, the position of a word can change the meaning of a sentence, and the location of a patch in an image can correlate to the object it represents.